pogomapeisenerz1/PokeAlarm/docs/configuration/events/monster-events.rst

-form_or_empty       Form name of the monster, or empty string if unknown. form_id             Form ID for the monster. form_id_3           Form ID of the monster, padded to 3 digits. type1               Name of the monster's primary type. type1_or_empty      Name of the monster's primary type, or empty string if unknown. type1_emoji         Emoji for the monster's primary type, or empty string if unknown.
+form_or_empty       Form name of the monster, or empty string if unknown. form_id             Form ID for the monster. form_id_3           Form ID of the monster, padded to 3 digits. costume             Costume name of the monster. costume_or_empty    Costume name of the monster, or empty string if unknown. costume_id          Costume ID for the monster. costume_id_3        Costume ID of the monster, padded to 3 digits. type1               Name of the monster's primary type. type1_or_empty      Name of the monster's primary type, or empty string if unknown. type1_emoji         Emoji for the monster's primary type, or empty string if unknown.